 • Hosting an online recovery meeting.
 The Recovery Village Baptist Health offers a place for hosting online recovery meetings that can be accessed at any time.

-• Offering to become a connection for those in recovery.
-Reach out to the recovery community during Recovery Month and offer to become a connection for someone seeking contact during the recovery process.
+• Offering to become a connection or sponsor for those in recovery.
+Those in recovery can reach out to their community during Recovery Month and offer to become a sponsor for someone seeking contact during the recovery process.

 South Florida Recovery Resources